Are Vinyl Floors the Best Kitchen Flooring Option?

 The best vinyl flooring for kitchens includes a few top of the line sheet vinyl choices, but most of it is rigid core WPC and SPC choices – that is, engineered vinyl plank or EVP.

 Brands?
-Our EVP report recommends COREtec for selection, Mohawk SolidTech for easy DIY, Karndean Korlok for photo-realistic appearance.
+Our EVP report recommends COREtec floors for selection, Mohawk SolidTech for easy DIY, Karndean Korlok for photo-realistic appearance.
 Pergo Extreme (yes, Pergo now makes LVP) is also worth considering.

 FINAL THOUGHTS FROM HOME FLOORING PROS